TP — File system

 File management in C

-In this part, we want to dump a binary file, each element representing an 32-bits unsigned integer.
-We want to output 4 32-bits unsigned integers per line.
+- Complete the file fs-edit-file.c.
+Compile and run it to make it output a file.
+In this part, we want to output a binary file, each element representing a byte or a 8-bits unsigned integer.
+We want to output 4 bytes per line.
 At the beginning of each line, we output the offset (index) of the file.
-If the last 32-bits unsigned integer is incomplete, we skip it.
+If any bytes are missing to complete the last line, they are ignored.
+Edit the fs-edit-file.c.
+This file will be enriched to implement several binary operations, including displaying the content of the file.
 To check the result, you can use the Unix command od.
 It should look that way:

 > echo "hello world" > test.dat